nsaunders/component-css-loader/README.md

 that appears within a given style sheet.
 While similar functionality could be achieved using e.g.
 [postcss-loader](http://github.com/webpack-contrib/postcss-loader), the unique
-feature of this loader is that the prefix is configured in the source content rather than within the Webpack configuration.
+feature of this loader is that the prefix is supplied in the source content rather than within the Webpack configuration.
 Thus, a unique prefix can be applied to each style sheet module, allowing independent scoping.